siddhirajpantoji/nodejs-tutorial/docs/Basics/basic-functions.md

 We declare functions listing their parameters, then call them passing arguments.

-In the example above, one might say: "the function `showMessage` is declared with two parameters, then called with two arguments: `from` and `"Hello"`".
+In the example above, one might say: "the function `showMessage` is declared with two parameters, then called with two arguments: `from` and `"Hanuman"`".

 ## Default values